ackintosh/ray/README.md

 # Ray

 An Ethereum Beacon Node implementation _for learning opportunities for to-be-implementers_.
+Ray would be a good starting point If you are interested to implement Beacon Node.

 [![CI](https://github.com/ackintosh/ray/actions/workflows/ci.yml/badge.svg)](https://github.com/ackintosh/ray/actions/workflows/ci.yml)